At the Main Office

 For business or community groups: If you are volunteering as part of a group, only 1 person from your group, will need to complete our volunteer application form.
 An onsite orientation will be provided for your group on the day of your project.

-Please note that our min. age for volunteering in our Food Bank is 15 without adult supervision or 12 with adult supervision.
+Please note that our min. age for volunteering in our Food Pantry is 15 without adult supervision or 12 with adult supervision.